pavlo1377/exam_project_antokhiv/README.md

 - **Class Schedule Display**:
   - Users can view class schedules for all three years of the bachelor's program.
 Data is dynamically loaded from the database through API calls, ensuring accuracy and up-to-date information.

+- **Admin Panel**:
+  - Administrators have access to a dedicated panel for managing class schedules.
+  - **CRUD operations**: Admins can create, update, and delete schedule entries.
+  - **Year Selection**: The interface allows switching between different years of study.
+  - **Access Restriction**: This functionality is only available for authenticated administrators.

 - **University Links**:
   - Active links to the university's social media profiles and the official website are available in the footer of the website for easy access.

 ## Architecture